libssh2/libssh2/docs/libssh2_sftp_fstat_ex.md

 };
 ~~~

-You will find a full set of defines and macros to identify flags and
+You find a full set of defines and macros to identify flags and
 permissions on the **libssh2_sftp.h** header file, but some of the
 most common ones are: